 Death Spiral

-what’s that on the horizon? it’s always been there, twinkling steadily, since the day you were born; sometimes in your periphery, sometimes smack dab in the middle of your view. no matter how many steps you take towards it, you can never really tell how far away it is. yet, you know, one day, you’ll take a final step forward, right into its’ inescapable glow.
+what’s that on the horizon? it’s always been there, twinkling steadily, since the day you were born. no matter how many steps you take towards it, you can never really tell how far away it is. yet, you know, one day, you’ll take a final step forward, right into its’ inescapable glow.

 it’s Death. the great divider, the great unifier. both definite and undefined, inevitable yet elusive.

-Death looms like a reluctant promise in our collective psyche, deeply imbibed in fear and mystery. it’s the end of our lives as we know it. one thing is finished, and the next? well, you can’t see what’s next quite yet. but don't be fooled, Death is not just an ending–it’s a transition.
+Death looms like a reluctant promise in our collective psyche, deeply imbibed in fear and mystery. one thing is finished, and the next? well, you can’t see what’s next quite yet. but don't be fooled, Death is not just an ending–it’s a transition.
 Death stands as the doorway between what is and what isn’t, the space between what’s here and what’s elsewhere.

 Death begets new life. for flowers to bloom, last season’s creations must wither and decay.